LuisaPinillos/LuisaPinillos/README.md

 - 🤖 I like Machine learning, Data science and Artificial Intelligence.

-- 🚀 I’m looking to collaborate on Projects
+- 🚀 I’m looking to collaborate on programming projects

 - 💬 Talk to me about C, Python, Science, and knowledge that you want to share with me.